anteater2/bitmesh/README.md

 This waits 30 seconds before starting dht so that the finger tables have time to fully initialize.

-If this broke and you need to kill a lot of docker containers, try this:
+If this broke and you need to kill a lot of docker containers, try:
 ```
-docker kill $(docker ps -a -q);  docker rm $(docker ps -a -q);
+mk deepclean
 ```
-I can't get the Makefile to work with it, so I'll just leave it.
+*THIS WILL KILL AND REMOVE EVERY DOCKER CONTAINER ON YOUR MACHINE*